YHmaiti/SimpleCalculatorWithTrigonometry/README.md

   GitHub: YHmaiti

 => This program represents a calcuator in Julia
+=> Run the calculator.jl file first and the second file Trigonometry.jl is a supporting file containing additional created function to be used during the calculation.

 This program provides basic operations such as: addition, substraction, division and multiplication of any expression entered by the user as long as it follows the set instructions.